zeitlings/alfred-workflows/README.md

             <img src="assets/icons/ocr.png" />
         </td>
         <td>
             The workflow allows you to <b>copy text from images</b> using optical character recognition.
-Take a snapshot with your mouse or trackpad and the recognized text is automatically copied to the clipboard.
+Take a snapshot with your mouse or trackpad and the recognized text is automatically copied to the clipboard.<br>You can also extract text from images sent to the workflow's <a href="https://www.alfredapp.com/help/workflows/triggers/file-action/">File Action</a>.
         </td>
     </tr>
 </table>